Are you a parent considering buying online tutoring for your child?

 I can’t afford a weekly lesson.
 Can my child take one lesson at a time when I have the money?

-Yes, but I don’t offer free lessons for this arrangement.
+Yes, but I don’t offer a free assessment for this arrangement.

 How do I arrange a lesson only when I can afford it?